AdaCore/spark2014/docs/ug/gnatprove.rst

   prove it, and uses it in subsequent code.
 The assumption can be manually reviewed like mentioned above, and marking it as an assumption in the code helps documenting it, or
-* instantiate a lemma which makes the missing property available.
+* define and call a lemma which makes the missing property available.

 The last is a technique which is a combination of expression functions and ``pragma Assume``.
 For example the below code is currently not provable